bhdouglass/bhdouglass-com/src/pages/blog/tech/2017-06-22-clickable-updates.md

 Since it seems that Canonical will no longer maintain the usdk-target tool that clickable relies on, I've updated clickable to always look for it's own copy of the usdk-target binary.
-I've also forked the code for usdk-target, which you can find on my [Github page](https://github.com/bhdouglass/usdk-tools).
+I've also forked the code for usdk-target, which you can find on my [GitLab page](https://gitlab.com/bhdouglass/usdk-tools).
 Including usdk-target also provides one less external dependency which has made it easier to package as a snap.
 Unfortunately the snap for clickable cannot be found in the offical snap store, but it is availabe